-- d.
+d.
 Timing and Sequencing.
-Because preparing and presenting an oral presentation involves time and expense, offerors not likely to be candidates for award should not have to conduct oral presentations.
+Because preparing and presenting an oral presentation involves time and expense, offerors not likely to be candidates for award should do not have to conduct oral presentations.
 This can be an important consideration with small businesses.
 When this is a concern, consider down selections to establish the likely candidates for award before oral presentations.
-The SIR should clearly articulate the methodology for down selection.
+The SIR should clearly articulates the methodologys for down selection.
 The CO may draw lots to determine the sequence of the offerors' presentations.
-The time between the first and the last presentation should be as short as possible to minimize any advantage to the offerors that present later. - e.
+The time between the first and the last presentation should beis as short as possible to minimize any advantage to the offerors that present later.

+e.
 Time Limits.
 Establish a total time limit for each offeror's presentation.
 It is not advisable to limit the time for individual topics or sections within the presentation; this detail is the presenter's responsibility.
-If planning a question and answer session, it should be excluded from the allotted time and set a separate time limit for it.
-There is no ideal amount of time to be allotted.
-Make this decision using business judgment based upon the complexity of the procurement, experience, and lessons learned. - f.
+If planning a question and answer (Q&A) session, it should is be excluded from the allotted time and there should be ais a set a separate time limit for itQ&A. There is no ideal_amount of time to be allotted should be is determined.
+Make this decision using business judgment based upon the complexity of the procurement, experience, and lessons learned.

+f.
 Facility.
-Usually, the presentations should be at a Government-controlled facility.
+Usually, tThe presentations should beare conducted at a Government-controlled facility.
 This helps guard against surprises and ensures a more level playing field.
-However, nothing precludes conducting an oral presentation at an offeror's facility.
+However, nNothing precludes conducting an oral presentation at an offeror's facility.
 This may be more efficient if site visits or other demonstrations are part of the source selection.
 If using a Government-controlled facility, it may be made available for inspection and, if warranted, a practice session.
 Allowing offerors to get acquainted with the facility will help ensure that it does not detract from the presentation content.